 3) Bring an example of artwork that is not sculpture but has something sculptural about it.
 I brought the links to Gabriel Dawe’s string installations:

-4) Select an artwork from the previous class discussion and make it more or less sculptural.
+4) Select an artwork from the previous class discussion and make a piece inspired by it that is in some way sculptural.

 Classmate Nethery Wylie shared Laleh Mehran’s installation Entropic Order http://www.lalehmehran.com/Entropic-Order, in which a programmed machine moves around a track on the ceiling, all the while, dragging a pendulum with it to draw traditional Islamic patterns in black “sand” on the floor.
 A motion detector senses people entering the room and moving about, which disrupts the action of the pendulum so that the perfection of its efforts is thwarted.
 Straight lines become wavy, shaky, and distorted.
 Therefore, this artwork functions as a way to comment on the futility of attempting to enforce a dogma, religious or not, because once human interaction comes into play, the static nature of “rules” is replaced by dynamic forces.
 It also reflects the instability of the Middle East.

+I chose to do an exercise that was both subtractive and additive at the same time.
 I imagined adding spices commonly used in Persian cooking – paprika, cinnamon, and cumin to “draw” outlines to the negative space in the designs.
 Then using a piece of paper covered with double sided sticky graphics film to do a “rubbing”.
 What would hopefully remain on the adhesive tape would be an impression of the design from its sand and spices.
 The red and brown hues represent spilled blood of those who suffered within a turbulent and violent landscape.
 By transferring the image onto the graphics tape, the new image can also represent those who have migrated to flee the regime.
 They are only able to take a fraction of their culture with them.
-These steps are not meant to enhance her installation, as it needs none, but a way to help me achieve the goal of the exercise by playing with processes and materials.
-I have made a primarily subtractive process into a more sculptural work by using an additive (spices), subtractive (taking away with the tape), and replication (a copy of the original design).
-It was not unlike forming a sand mandala, and the same ideas of displacement and lost culture expressed in my response to her could be said for other cultures who make sand drawings, the Tibetans and Native Americans.
+I have made sculptural work by using additive (spices), subtractive (taking away with the tape), and replicatative (a copy of the original design) steps.
+It was not unlike forming a sand mandala, and the same ideas of displacement and lost culture expressed in my response to her could be said for Tibetans and Native Americans who make sand drawings that are wiped away after their completion.

 DAY TWO: Additive processes.
 Discussions of Modeling vs. Assembling.